shahjugal/Mac_Setup/README.md

-# Mac_Setup
+# Mac Apps

-All Applications for mac setup for Migration to new machine.
+All applications to setup new mac.

 ## Browsers